JimYan/yarn-workspaces-ts/README.md

 ## Directory Structure

-Put each package under the `packages` directory.
+Put each package under the `packages` directory..

 ```
 .